-You might’ve heard the myth that tax code is over 70,000 pages long.
-Although untrue, it’s easy to understand why it’s such a widely-accepted belief.
+You might have heard the myth that the tax code is over 70,000 pages long.
+Although untrue, it’s easy to understand why it’s such a widely accepted belief.

-Very few people have the patience to read through it.
-But there’s good news: the portion of the tax code dedicated to capital gains tax is only 100 pages.
+Very few people have the patience to read through the collection of resources on the Internal Revenue Service (IRS) website.
+But there’s good news: the portion of the tax code dedicated to capital gains tax is 100 pages.
 Whether you’re filing capital gains taxes using a preparer or on your own, you should have a basic understanding of capital gains tax law before you proceed.

-In its simplest form, a capital gain is any profit made from a sale of an asset.
-These assets include stocks, businesses, land, cars, art, jewelry, and more.
+In its simplest form, a capital gain is any profit made from the sale of an asset.
+Assets include stocks, businesses, land, cars, art, jewelry and more.
 A capital loss is just the opposite.
 You’d have a capital loss when you sell an asset for less than its base price.
-Why are these two related?
-Because of net capital gain or loss.
-More on that later.
+Investors can incur capital gains and losses from their investments, but the net gain or loss matters the most for your total capital gains tax.
+If you end up with capital gains, you will owe taxes.
+However, you should still show losses on your tax return.
+Net losses are tax deductible and can work alongside tax credits to minimize your bill.

 When Do I Have to File for a Capital Gain or Capital Loss?